 Unreasonably high patent licensing hurdles are a “license to steal” –

-In messages from Robert Kearns’ son, Dennis, received this week by IP INSIDER (now, IP CloseUp), it is apparent that the rift over his family’s two-decade invention battle with the Ford, Chrysler and other automobile manufacturers while officially over has not gone away.
+In messages from Robert Kearns’ son Dennis received this week by IP Insider (now, IP CloseUp), it is apparent that the rift over his family’s two-decade invention battle with the Ford, Chrysler and other automobile manufacturers while officially resolved has not gone away.

-I received this response from Dennis to comment on what he had learned from his father’s experience:
+I received this response from Dennis about what he had learned from his father’s experience:

 “As long as courts continue to make injunctions on patents ‘hard to get’, where is the incentive for Automotive Infringers to stop?
 The industry standard continues ‘Take now, Pay later, maybe.’
 I liken it to a rapist who when caught, agrees to pay the local hooker’s rates and call it even.”

-When I asked Dennis to elaborate if he wished, he responded in an email:
+When I asked Dennis to elaborate, he responded in an email:

-Having invented and patented the intermittent windshield wiper mechanism, which was useful in light rain or mist, he tried to interest the “Big Three” auto makers in licensing the technology.
-They all rejected his proposal, yet began to install intermittent wipers in their cars, beginning in 1969.
+Having invented and patented the intermittent windshield wiper mechanism, which was useful in light rain or mist, he attempted to interest the “Big Three” auto makers in licensing the technology.
+They took meetings with Kearns, rejected his proposal and proceeded to install intermittent wipers in their cars, beginning in 1969.

 In 1976, Kearns’s son bought an electric circuit for a Mercedes-Benz intermittent wiper, reported the Washington Post in a 2005 obituary.
-Kearns took it apart, only to discover it was almost identical to what he’d invented.
+Kearns took it apart, only to discover it was almost identical to what he had invented.
 He had a nervous breakdown soon after.